revans011/maritime-movies/docs/maritime_movies.md

 **Runtime:** 93 minutes

 **Maritime Connections:**
 Based on a true incident involving saturation divers in the North Sea.
 The diving bell’s umbilical is severed after a ship malfunction, stranding one diver underwater with minimal oxygen.
 The story follows the rescue attempt both underwater and from the surface support crew.

+**Reflection**
+It seemed very real to me, although I did not get the sense of isolation that surely must be a part of saturation diving.
+These divers are, for all intents and purposes, four days from the nearest help for anything.
+That's becuause four days is how long it takes to decompress.
+So, a diver with appendicitis could be physically five feet from a surgeon but not be able to get help until decompression.